ChinmayAmrutkar/PX4-Autopilot-with-ROS2-Micro-XRCE-DDS-and-QGroundControl-For-Boat-Setup-Guide/README.md

 - Look for topics like /fmu/out/vehicle_odometry.
 If you see them, the connection works!

 ### Step 8: Install and Set Up QGroundControl
-Monitor your simulated drone with QGroundControl.
+Monitor your simulated Boat with QGroundControl.

 #### 1. Download QGroundControl:
 Get the AppImage from the [official site](https://d176tv9ibo4jno.cloudfront.net/builds/master/QGroundControl-x86_64.AppImage).